 I have been teaching for more than 25 years.
 My first teaching experience was in a refugee camp as an ESL teacher to Indochinese refugees.
 I was also a music teacher to elementary and middle school students in the San Gabriel Valley area.
 I moved to San Fernando Valley to work as an elementary school teacher for Los Angeles Unified School District (LAUSD).
-Although I have taught all grade levels from kinder to fifth grade, I have been teaching grades 3, 4 and 5 in Sunny Brae.
+Although I have taught all grade levels from kinder to fifth grade.
+I am currently an Instructional Coach at Hamlin Charter Academy.

 If you want to help, here are possible ways to help:

 - You can volunteer in my classroom.
 Just tell me so I could plan.

 - You can do things at home like prepare things for my students’ projects.

 - You can donate to my classroom.
 I always buy gadgets that may help my students.
 I sometimes post these to different websites

 This is a video of the refugee camp where my wife and I used to teach.
 This refugee camp is a processing center for Indochinese Refugees (Vietnamese, Khmer, Cambodian, Laotian) prior to their resettlement to other countries.

 What will be the focus for this school year?